Product Safety & Quality

 Number of public recalls

-In 2017, two public recalls took place; one as a result of undeclared food allergens, and the other as a result of microbiological spoilage.
-No consumers were harmed as a result of these incidents.
+In 2018, one public recall took place as a result of undeclared food allergens.
+No consumers were harmed as a result of this incident.

 Continued focus on quality